NC Weather: Rain this morning, severe storms look likely this afternoon

 WATCH: First Alert Doppler Radar

-The severe storms are most likely to develop between 3 p.m. and 9 p.m.
+The severe storms are still possible through 9 p.m.
 The biggest threat in these storms will be damaging winds.

-A line of showers and storms is trying to develop northwest of the Triangle as of 3 p.m. but nothing close to severe at the moment.
-As the system drops southeast, it may intensify and bring the potential for some strong/severe storms.

 The area between Raleigh and Fayetteville has the highest chance of seeing severe weather with this storm system.